Kemisant Stretchable Tactical Belt: Trail Tested Review

 Level: Durable

-What concerned us the most about the Kemisant Outdoor Belt in terms of durability is the buckle.
+What concerned us the most about the Kemisant Outdoor Belt when we first got hold of it was the durability is the buckle.
 When you look at the ‘workings’ of the buckle, it seems a lot more complex than some of the other models out there and in our reviews.

-One such area is the quick release – which seems great, and would be good when it comes to wearing gloves or using with cold hands, however, there seem to be several parts within the buckle that could jam, lock up or wear out after exposure to things like sand or prolonged use.
+One such area is the quick release – which seems great, and would in theory be good when it comes to wearing gloves or using with cold hands, however, there seemed to be several parts within the buckle that could jam, lock up or wear out after exposure to things like sand or prolonged use.

 Conclusion